Foundation · Tenant Screening Guide

 A specialized reorganization chapter for family farmers and commercial fishermen.
 Uncommon on general tenant screening reports, but part of the complete picture.

 For most rental applications, the two chapters that matter are 7 and 13.
-The chapter also drives how long the filing can legally appear on the report — covered next.
+The chapter also drives how long the filing can legally appear on the report, which is covered next.

 The FCRA Reporting Time Limits You Must Know

-Under the Fair Credit Reporting Act (15 U.S.C. § 1681c), bankruptcy information has a strict shelf life on consumer reports:
+Under the Fair Credit Reporting Act (15 U.S.C. section 1681c), bankruptcy information has a strict shelf life on consumer reports.
+The statutory limit is a single number, and getting it right matters.

 Reading the Bankruptcy Entry: Chapter, Status, and Dates